cjaiello/Job-Search-Journal/README.md

  By Christina

 ## Technologies Used
-Java, SQLite, Google API, Glassdoor API, Android Studio developer.android.com/androidstudio/download
+Java, SQLite, Google API, Glassdoor API, Android Studio

 ## Running On Your Android Phone
+* Download Android Studio developer.android.com/androidstudio/download
 * Plug your phone into your laptop
 * Go to Settings
 * Type "Developer" into the search bar